2018ik/2018ik.github.io/_wiki/fragrance.markdown

 ## Biblical Basis

 2 Corinthians 2:15 describes believers as a fragrance of Christ to God in those who are being saved as well as perishing.
-Verses 14 and 16 further state that this is also a *savor*, indicating that the expression is not only smelled but tasted.
+The context of this verse is that Christ is leading the captured believers in a procession (see: captive), and during such a procession, there would be incense bearers who scatter incense.
+Verses 14 and 16 further state that this is also a *savor*, indicating that the fragrance is not only smelled but tasted.

 In Jeremiah 48:11, Moab has been at ease, and as a result, his scent is not changed.
 The Lord uses many situations, including suffering ones, to change the attributes of His people that they may have the fragrance of Christ.